 Our biggest news is that Jeff, youngest son, newly minted PhD, is going to be joining the faculty in the Biostatistics Department at Columbia University Mailman School of Public Health in New York City!
 Do you remember the commercial with the cowboy (or was it a movie with a cowboy?) and the way he said ‘New York City!”?
 That’s what I was thinking when I heard the news.
 I wish I could find that clip on youtube…

 Update: Many thanks to Julia for telling me where to find the Pace Picante Sauce commercial that I couldn’t remember!
 I’ve added it below:

-Jeff and Celia and both very excited as are we.
-It's going to be lots of fun to visit them :-).
+Jeff is very excited as are we.
+It’s going to be lots of fun to visit him :-).

 I’ve finally cleared the top of my desk.
 It won’t last but I’m enjoying it for now.
 I’m about to go baste a quilt for a new book.
 I’m using a batt I haven’t tried before: Mountain Mist Cream Rose.

 It appears to be everything I want in a batt:

 - It’s washed so won’t lead an oily residue

 - It’s needleds you can quilt up to 6″ apart although I will quilt much closer than that

 I had been using, and recommending, bamboo batting.
 I liked it but had made the switch